+PLAN

-PLAN Work your way through this playbook and map out your year.
+Work your way through this playbook and map out your year.
 We will focus on your calendar and budget.

+FUND

-FUND Determine the expenses from all the activities, advancements, camping, training, etc. This will help you determine how much fundraising your unit must do to cover those expenses.
-GROW When you have a good plan, communicate it to your current and potential Scouts to engage more families in the Scouting program.
-TRAIN Using the council calendar included, promote trainings to your current and new leaders; every Scout deserves a trained leader.
+Determine the expenses from all the activities, advancements, camping, training, etc. This will help you determine how much fundraising your unit must do to cover those expenses.

+GROW

+When you have a good plan, communicate it to your current and potential Scouts to engage more families in the Scouting program.

+TRAIN

+Using the council calendar included, promote trainings to your current and new leaders; every Scout deserves a trained leader.
 Plus, it helps the leader, too!

+RECHARTER

-RECHARTER Re-register your unit in October/November of 2023 with any new youth and leaders.
+Re-register your unit in October/November of 2025 with any new youth and leaders.
 You'll want to ensure this is done on time to not have any lapses in registration.

-the success of your plan and your year.